About Fort Lauderdale International Airport (FLL)

 After checking in, passengers will proceed through security screening before making their way to their departure gate.
 FLL has a variety of shops and restaurants located throughout the terminals, so passengers can grab something to eat or drink before their flight.
 The airport also offers free Wi-Fi for all passengers.

-Important Fort Lauderdale phone numbers
+Important Fort Lauderdale Airport phone numbers

 If you need to contact Fort Lauderdale International Airport, here are some important phone numbers: